aws-samples/cfn101-workshop/content/basics/templates/pseudo-parameters/index.md

 1. Open the **[Amazon S3](https://console.aws.amazon.com/s3)** console and verify your S3 bucket uses the `YOUR_BUCKET_NAME_PREFIX-AWS_REGION-YOUR_ACCOUNT_ID` format.
 ::::
 ::::tab{id="local" label="Local development"}
-1. Click on the stack name, for example **cfn-workshop-pseudo-param**.
+1. Click on the stack name, for example **cfn-workshop-pseudo-parameters**.
 1. In the top right corner click on **Update**.
 1. In **Prepare template**, choose **Template is ready**.
 1. In **Template source**, choose **Upload a template file**.